UBF ISBC HIS KINGDOM

 After the last year’s North America staff conference survey, North America senior staff and ISBC program committee have met to pray for a layout of the 2018 ISBC.
 Finally, the theme of 2018 ISBC is set to be “His Kingdom.”
 Why “His Kingdom”?
 The kingdom of God is the heart of the Bible and Jesus’ teaching.
 His first message was “The time has come.
 The kingdom of God has come near.
 Repent and believe the good news!”
 (Mk 1:15) He taught us to pray for God’s kingdom to come on earth as it is in heaven” (Mt 6:10).
 When God reigns on the throne of our hearts, we dwell in his light and life.
 We have love, peace, joy, and freedom in all circumstances.
 We have the power of the Holy Spirit to serve people with the good news of salvation.
 The kingdom of God is everything and our life and ministries flow out of it.
 The kingdom of God has come in us and in the church community, yet it needs to ever grow through our faith and obedience to our King Jesus.

 On the first day, Thursday evening, we will have an opening message followed by the World Mission Night I. Friday morning will be devoted to a group Bible study and the first main message.
 In the afternoon, we will have Interest Group sessions twice so that everyone may participate in two sessions of their choice.
 In the evening, we will have World Mission Night II as a plenary session beginning with a message.
 On Saturday morning, we will have the second group Bible study and main message.
-The afternoon is devoted to a special lecture by our guest speaker, Dr. David Sills, a former missionary to Ecuador and currently a professor of missions and cultural anthropology at the Southern Baptist Theological Seminary.
-He is the founder of Reaching and Teaching International Ministries.
-After the lecture, we will have a time for reflection writing.
+The afternoon is devoted to a special lecture by our guest speaker, Dr. Scott Moreau (Wheaton College), a professor of Intercultural Studies and the Academic Dean of Wheaton Graduate School.
+For 16 years, he was the editor of Evangelical Missions Quarterly and that general editor of Baker Books’ Encountering Mission series.
+He has written or edited over 20 books and 300 articles, and has received numerous recognitions for his writing, teaching, speaking and service to society.
+He will also speak at Interest Group (IG – Repeat twice (2:00-3:40pm and 4:00-5:30pm) with the title “Overcoming Challenges in Cross-Cultural Evangelization and Discipleship” After the lecture, we will have a time for reflection writing.
 In the evening, we will share reflections in small groups, then will have a Kingdom Festival.
 This Festival is new and will be the climax of the conference as we offer chorus, music, dance and orchestra as our corporate worship to God and King Jesus.
 On Sunday morning, we will have a short group Bible study followed by a Sunday message.
 There will be a call for a missionary pledge and the conference will end with a short inauguration ceremony of the fifth General Director.

 After discussions and recommendations by senior staff and chapter leaders, ISBC Program Committee and HQ staff prayerfully worked to choose Bible passages that expound the nature of God’s kingdom and the kingdom values and vision.
 After prayers, the passages were chosen that are relatively new.